 About a year ago, I had a rash on my arm.
 I got a prescription from my doctor, and when I went to the pharmacy to pick it up, the bill blew me away.
 The total was $175 for a tiny container of cortisone cream.
 I asked the pharmacist if that could possibly be right.
 That’s when he showed me a website that totally changed how I see prescriptions.
 It’s called GoodRx.

-With GoodRx, you put in your ZIP code, enter the medication you’re looking for and you’ll get a list of where you can find it for the very best price.
+With our sponsor GoodRx, you put in your ZIP code, enter the medication you’re looking for and you’ll get a list of where you can find it for the very best price.
 We’re talking savings of up to 80%.
 The cream I needed?
 Instead of paying $175, the pharmacist and I found it through GoodRx for just $35.
 He scanned the price and I was good to go.

 Get this.
 You don’t even need an account to use GoodRx.
 That’s right.
 No login to remember, no data collection, no nothing.
 It’s just about bringing you the very best prices.

 Let me be clear: GoodRx is not health insurance.
 It’s just another option on your side.
 About 70% of GoodRx users have health insurance but choose not to use it on their prescriptions because prices are so much better with GoodRx.
 Instead of paying your co-pay or Medicare, you can open up GoodRx to find an even better price.

 GoodRx is accepted by over 70,000 pharmacies all across the country, including Walmart, Walgreens, CVS, Kroger, Albertsons, Safeway and RiteAid.

 How much can you save?

 As I said, you can save up to 80% on prescription medication.
 In 2020, the average user received an average savings of over 70% off retail prices.
 That’s a ton of money!